LuisGot/FilePrompt/README.md

   - Styled using Tailwind CSS for a sleek, dark-themed interface.
   - Toast notifications and interactive modals enhance user experience.

-Enjoy a seamless and efficient experience turning your codebase into actionable prompts with FilePrompt!
+Enjoy a seamless and efficient experience turning your codebase into actionable prompts for LLM's with FilePrompt!